calvinschnurr/closed-loop-analysis-with-colab/README.md

 # closed-loop-analysis-with-colab
 Closed Loop Analysis with Google Colab

-Upload the CSV files to Google Drive
-Load the Jupyter notebook file into Google Colab
+Upload the CSV files to Google Drive and load the Jupyter notebook file into Google Colab